ChristianGracia/Harvard-cs50/problem-set-4/speller/README.md

-This program uses a dictionanry to spellcheck desired text.
+This program uses a dictionary to spellcheck desired text.
 It works by creating a hash table for all the words in the dictionary with the words being placed in the index of the table according to their first letter.